craicoverflow/craicoverflow.github.io/_posts/2018-06-06-a-month-in-india-delhi.md

 ---
 layout: post
-title:  "A Month in India: Delhi"
+title:  "A Month in India - Delhi"
-description: "A Month In India: Delhi.
+description: "A Month In India - Delhi.
 What can I say?
 A lifetime wouldn't be enough to explore this exciting, diverse, crazy country."
 categories: travel india
 show_info: true
 ---